nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 <br>

 # Executing code on local machine
-**The documentations below are for running the code using local machine, please go to the section on "Executing code on ClearML" if you want to run your code on ClearML**
+**The documentations below are for running the code using local machine, please go to the section on [Executing code on ClearML](#executing-code-on-clearml) if you want to run your code on ClearML**

 ### Getting Started - Via Docker
 **Preferably, a Linux OS should be used**